Top 5 selected in 2023 ‘Women with Heart’ scholarship contest

 Voting for the scholarship winners is open Tuesday, February 7th until Monday, February 20th.
-You can participate in the process by voting for your favorite video below.
+You can participate in the process by voting for your favorite video.
+CLICK HERE

 Each user will be allowed to vote once every 24 hours.
 Users will be asked to confirm their mobile device via phone number, but this data is not being stored or used by KLTV or CHRISTUS Trinity Mother Frances.